-Beyond creating what I’m inspired to create, at this point, I don’t have an agenda, goal, or purpose besides maybe finding one.
-For the time being, smiling, eye-rolling and figuring are all worthy outcomes.
+I paint.
+I work in clay as well.
+I don’t have an agenda, goal, or purpose besides maybe finding one.
+Right now, I'm intent on being OK creating what I'm inspired to create, and not I what I think I should be creating.
+SO - smiling, eye-rolling and figuring are all worthy outcomes.
 I’m sticking with simple shapes, uncomplicated subjects, and a limited palette.
 I am drawn to the lessons taught in fairy tales and how I can manipulate those mental images with a contemporary lens.
 I also love animals, and I sure do have fun anthropomorphizing.

 Shari's artistic journey began at the University of Utah in the 1990’s when she took a ceramics class.
 Encouraged by friends and family, she continued her art education at Chapman University in Orange, California where she received her BFA in Studio Art.
 Combining her passion for art with her academic interest in social science, Shari completed her Ph.D. in Social Ecology at the University of California, Irvine in 2004.
 She studied the role of security measures in public space on perception of risk and fear of terrorist attack – it’s a long story!